What Can You Do With a Dutch Oven: 7 Rules to Follow

 My Two Favorite Dutch Ovens

-When sharing my love of Dutch ovens I often get asked what is my favorite Dutch oven and why.
+When sharing my love of Dutch ovens, I am often asked what my favorite Dutch oven is and why.
 Both of these fabulous cooking pots offer different ways to prepare meals.

 Seasoned Cast-Iron Dutch Oven

-The seasoned Dutch oven is rustic and brings images of the outdoors relaxing – wanting food that will fill the hungry hole induced by fresh air and exercise.
+The seasoned Dutch oven is rustic and brings images of the outdoors relaxing – wanting food to fill the hungry hole induced by fresh air and exercise.
 So here is my favorite Lodge deep camp oven with legs.

-I have an article covering the Lodge camp Dutch oven with legs – lots of great information about camp ovens also.
+I also have an article covering the Lodge camp Dutch oven with legs – lots of great information about camp ovens.

 Enamel Cast-Iron Dutch Oven

-An enamel Dutch oven, for me, conjures up images of home – comfort, routine, regular meals, experimenting with new recipes, and entertaining family and friends.
+For me, an enamel Dutch oven conjures up images of home – comfort, routine, regular meals, experimenting with new recipes, and entertaining family and friends.

 This Le Creuset of America Signature Oval Dutch Oven in this fantastic Indigo color is one of my all-time favorites.

-Fits all the classic stews, soups, and casseroles and also does the large cuts of meat as the meat on the bone can sit comfortably in the full-length oval shape.
+It fits all the classic stews, soups, and casseroles and also handles significant cuts of meat as the meat on the bone can sit comfortably in the full-length oval shape.
 You can even do a large chicken or turkey if the oven is big enough.

-You can check out a full review of a similar oval oven, or the round version.
+You can see a full review of a similar oval oven or the round version.

 FAQs